-20 May 8 Things you need to know before you travel to Bosnia and Herzegovina
+20 May 8 Things to know before you travel to Bosnia

 In the last decade or two, the Balkans have become quite a popular tourist location.
 With the fall of Yugoslavia, the rich history of the region and the complex cultural landscape become more available than ever.
 This is our shortlist of things you need to know when you travel to Bosnia & Herzegovina.

 Of the countries in the Balkans, perhaps none is more varied and interesting as Bosnia and Herzegovina.
 With a history that spans more than a thousand years (even more if you count the pre-Slavic period) and having existed under both the Ottoman and Austro-Hungarian Empires, the country is home to a multitude of different peoples, cultures, and languages, each with their own unique heritage and way of life.

 If you are planning to travel to Bosnia, this article will give you the main things you need to know before you do.

 1 – The Food is Delicious (and Cheap)